-Glucose is a simple carbohydrate, which eventually ensures almost 70 percent of the energy that organisms need.
-Besides, it is required for the synthesis of proteins, nucleic acids and fats.
-In other words, glucose is an essential and vital substance for our organisms.
-If there is not enough glucose in the blood – hypoglycemia, we feel hunger, general weakness, sleepiness, dizziness, we are confused etc. But we have to remember about the dark side of the coin, in particular, the excessive consumption of glucose may lead to the hyperglycemia, which increase the risk of obesity, diabetes mellitus type 2, cardiovascular diseases and oncology.
+Glucose is a simple carbohydrate that ensures almost 70% of our daily needed energy.
+Besides, it is required for the synthesis of proteins, nucleic acids, and fats.
+In other words, glucose is an essential substance for our organisms.
+If there is not enough glucose in the blood - a state called hypoglycemia - we feel hunger, general weakness, sleepiness, dizziness, confusion, etc. But we have to remember about the other side of the coin.
+In particular, excessive glucose consumption may lead to hyperglycemia, which increases the risk of obesity, diabetes mellitus type 2, cardiovascular diseases, and oncology.

-It’s important to mention that this article explores foods high in free glucose, while some people are actually looking for foods high in starch while searching for foods high in glucose.
+It’s important to mention that this article explores foods high in free glucose, while some people are looking for foods high in starch when searching for foods high in glucose.

-Foods high in starch and oligosaccharides such as lactose are transformed into the glucose since they consist of glucose and other single sugar items like galactose.
-Corn, rice and potatoes are high in starch.
-Dairy products such as yogurt, butter and milk are high in lactose.
+The carbohydrate content of foods high in starch and oligosaccharides, such as lactose, is transformed into glucose since it consists of glucose and other single sugar items like galactose.
+Corn, rice, and potatoes are high in starch.
+Dairy products such as yogurt, butter, and milk are high in lactose.
 Thus, a small amount of free glucose does not exclude the chance of hyperglycemia.

 Honey is high calorie product, rich in carbohydrates, considered to be a natural sugar substitute.
 The main carbohydrates are glucose and fructose, which proportion varies depends on the honey type.
 There are practically no fats and proteins in honey, and vitamin and mineral contents are minimal.
 Honey has been used as a powerful antibacterial, anti-imflammatory, immunomodulating, regenerating and analgesic agent since the ancient times.
 However, that applies only to the natural honey.
 It’s worth mentioning, that honey may become a strong allergen.